 Figure 4.
-Groundwater flow direction and salinity distribution in the T2 aquifer in the Central Adelaide PWA (March 2010) GROUNDWATER DEPENDENT ECOSYSTEMS Whilst groundwater dependent ecosystems (GDEs) have not been used in the assessment of the status of the resource, it is important to note the presence and ecological characteristics of the GDEs found in the Central Adelaide PWA.
+Groundwater flow direction and salinity distribution (2011) in the T2 aquifer in the Central Adelaide PWA

+GROUNDWATER DEPENDENT ECOSYSTEMS Whilst groundwater dependent ecosystems (GDEs) have not been used in the assessment of the status of the resource, it is important to note the presence and ecological characteristics of the GDEs found in the Central Adelaide PWA.
 Water Allocation Plans must include an assessment of the water required by ecosystems; this includes water from both surface water and groundwater resources.
 Groundwater dependent ecosystems can be defined as ecosystems where groundwater provides all or part of the water quantity, chemistry or temperature, either permanently, seasonally or intermittently.
 It is generally considered that shallow water tables, i.e. those less than ten metres below the surface, are more likely to support GDEs than deeper water tables.
 The exception to this is stygofauna (animals that inhabit water filled cracks and pools below the ground) which can be found at greater depths.
 The majority of GDEs in the Central Adelaide PWA have been heavily modified through urbanisation of the surrounding landscape.
 However, the remaining ecosystems still support a number of remnant ecological assets.
 There are numerous streams that flow through the Central Adelaide PWA, most of which have groundwater contributions that maintain aquatic habitat such as wetlands, persistent pools and baseflow.
 The groundwater contribution to these watercourses is driven from the fractured rock aquifers around the hills face and localised inputs from Tertiary aquifers on the break of slope from the hills and Quaternary aquifers on the plains.
 These groundwater dependent ecosystems are known to support a diversity of fish, aquatic macroinvertebrates, frogs and plants.
 Plants with a dependence on groundwater extend along significant lengths of watercourses, around groundwater dependent wetlands and over the perched coastal aquifers in the region.
-These plants include river redgum (Eucalyptus camaldulensis), SA bluegum (E. leucoxylon), bulrush (Typha sp.), common reed (Phragmites australis) and sedges (Cyperus sp.).
+These plants include River Red Gum (Eucalyptus camaldulensis), South Australian Blue Gum (E. leucoxylon), Bulrush (Typha sp.), Common Reed (Phragmites australis) and Sedges (Cyperus sp.).
 Direct groundwater discharge to the offshore marine environment occurs from aquifers in the Central Adelaide PWA and may support particular aquatic animals and plants.
 Other possible GDEs in the Central Adelaide PWA include stygofauna.

 RAINFALL Rainfall is a very important part of the groundwater balance because it is a source of replenishment or recharge to aquifers by infiltration through the soil or by percolation from streamflow in drainage lines.
 The Adelaide area has a typical Mediterranean-type climate; hot, dry summers and cool, wet winters.
-There is a strong gradient in average annual precipitation across the Central Adelaide PWA from west to east, ranging from 440 mm at Seaton near the coast, to 531 mm in Adelaide and 913 mm at Cherry Gardens in the Adelaide Hills.
+There is a strong gradient in average annual precipitation across the Central Adelaide PWA from west to east, ranging from 450 mm at Seaton near the coast, to 516 mm in Adelaide (West Terrace, CBD) and 924 mm at Cherry Gardens in the Adelaide Hills.
 Rainfall data from two Bureau of Meteorology stations; Seaton (23024) (Fig. 5) and Cherry Gardens (23709) (Fig. 6) were selected to examine rainfall trends.
-The cumulative deviation from mean monthly rainfall identified periods where rainfall trends are above or below average.
+The cumulative deviation from mean annual rainfall identifies periods where rainfall trends are above or below average.
 An upward slope indicates a period where the rainfall is greater than the average, while a downward slope indicates a period where the rainfall is below the average.
 Long periods of above and below average rainfall were recorded at Seaton.
-Of interest is the period of below average rainfall since 2002 (Fig. 5).
+Of interest is the period of below average rainfall between 2005 and 2008 (Fig. 5).

 Figure 5.
-Annual rainfall and cumulative deviation from mean monthly rainfall at Seaton in the CAPWA In contrast, the record for Cherry Gardens shows a pattern of more consistent and higher rainfall, with below-average rainfall only experienced after the 2006 drought (Fig. 6).
+Annual rainfall and cumulative deviation from mean annual rainfall at Seaton in the CAPWA In contrast, the record for Cherry Gardens shows a pattern of more consistent and higher than average rainfall, with below-average rainfall experienced since the 2006 drought (Fig. 6).